AI Ethics · OrevateAI

 What is the difference between AI bias and AI fairness?

-Can AI bias be completely eliminated?
+Can AI ever be truly unbiased?

 About the Author